jgm/pandoc/INSTALL.md

     and running it with `perl uninstall-pandoc.pl`.

-  - It is possible to extract the pandoc and pandoc-citeproc executables from the MacOS pkg file, if you'd rather not run the installer.
+  - It is possible to extract the pandoc and pandoc-citeproc executables from the macOS pkg file, if you'd rather not run the installer.
 To do this (for the version 1.19.1 package):

         mkdir pandoc-extract
         cd pandoc-extract
-        xar -x ../pandoc-1.19.1-osx.pkg
+        xar -x ../pandoc-2.0-macOS.pkg
         cat pandoc.pkg/Payload | gunzip -dc | cpio -i
         # executables are now in ./usr/bin/, man pages in ./usr/share/man